- Most Viewed

 The Institute does not lobby and does not advocate or oppose any policy position.
 The task of EBRI is to provide objective information regarding the employee benefit system and related financial security issues, to achieve its primary goal: that policy and design decisions be based on verifiable facts.
 Researchers, policymakers and the media rely heavily on EBRI research.
 Dallas regularly testifies at congressional and commission hearings and appears in print and broadcast media around the world.
 EBRI is one of the 20 most frequently cited “think-tanks” in the nation using www.fair.org methods.

 Dallas serves on a number of advisory groups and boards.
-His assignments have included Social Security Administration Appointee to the Outside Scholar Panels for the SSA's Financial Literacy Research Consortium, the Securities and Exchange Commission Investor Advisory Committee, the Board of Advisors to the Comptroller General of the United States, and the Board of Directors of the FINRA Investor Education Foundation, the Board of Directors of National Academy of Human Resources and the NAHR Foundation, the Secretary of Labor's ERISA Advisory Council, the presidentially appointed PBGC Advisory Committee, the Board of Directors of the Society for Human Resources Management, the U.S. Advisory Panel on Medicare Education, the Board of Directors of the National Academy of Social Insurance, and numerous other commissions and advisory groups.
+His assignments have included Social Security Administration Appointee to the Outside Scholar Panels for the SSA's Financial Literacy Research Consortium, the Securities and Exchange Commission Investor Advisory Committee, the Board of Advisors to the Comptroller General of the United States, and the Board of Directors of the FINRA Investor Education Foundation, the Board of Directors of National Academy of Human Resources and the NAHR Foundation, the Secretary of Labor's ERISA Advisory Council, the presidentially appointed PBGC Advisory Committee, the Board of Directors of the Society for Human Resources Management, the U.S. Advisory Panel on Medicare Education, the Board of Directors of the National Academy of Social Insurance, member of the Bipartisan Policy Center's Personal Savings and Financial Security Commission, and numerous other commissions and advisory groups.

 He has been honored with the Award for Professional Excellence from the Society for Human Resource Management, the Plan Sponsor Lifetime Achievement Award and the Keystone Award of World at Work, the Public Service Award of the International Foundation of Employee Benefits, the Plan Sponsor Leadership Award and the EBRI Lillywhite Award.
 Dallas was a delegate to the White House/Congress National Summits on Retirement Savings and to the 2005 White House Conference on Aging.
 Additionally, he served on the Board of the Southern Employee Benefits Conference, and recognized by SEBC with Life Membership and the 2012 Hazlehurst Lamon Award.
 Dallas accepted a National Emmy Award for Savingsman® and the ChoosetoSave®org public education program.